Splendor73/Connect_4_game/README.md

 - Follow the on-screen prompts to input your moves.
 - The game will declare a winner or a draw accordingly.
 - Choose to replay or quit the game when prompted.

-### Contribution
-Feel free to fork this project and enhance it.
-Pull requests are welcome.

-Remember to maintain the `README.md` file as clearly and accurately as possible if you make any changes or enhancements to the project.